Management of acute coronary syndrome: Patient-dependent initial measures

 Information card published by the National Heart, Lung, and Blood Institute urging people with symptoms of angina to call the emergency medical services.

 Because of the relationship between the duration of myocardial ischemia and the extent of damage to heart muscle, public health services encourage people experiencing possible acute coronary syndrome symptoms or those around them to immediately call emergency medical services.

 Patients with known coronary artery disease who have been prescribed nitroglycerin should promptly take one dose, and call emergency medical services if their symptoms do not improve within 2–5 minutes.
 Chewing non−enteric-coated aspirin is encouraged (unless there are contraindications).

-Patients should stay calmed in a comfortable position.
-In case of heart attack, it would not usually be lying down, but sitting down or sitting down with folded knees (but patients would notice the position that fits for them).
+Patients should stay calm in a comfortable position.
+In case of heart attack, it would not usually be lying down, but sitting or sitting with folded knees (but patients would notice the position that fits for them).

-Patients should not be transported to hospital by private vehicles instead of an ambulance, unless evacuation by land or air ambulance is impossible (e.g., dangerous weather in a very remote area), and if they must be, it should be done if possible with someone trained in cardiac first aid.
+Patients should not be transported to the hospital by private vehicle instead of an ambulance, unless evacuation by land or air ambulance is impossible (e.g., dangerous weather in a very remote area), and if they must be, it should be done if possible with someone trained in cardiac first aid.

 Health care professionals are responsible for teaching their patients at risk of acute coronary syndrome what the symptoms of this condition are, and that it is imperative to seek urgent medical attention in case they present.

 Emergency services

 Emergency Medical Services (EMS) Systems vary considerably in their ability to evaluate and treat patients with suspected acute myocardial infarction.
-Some provide as little as first aid and early defibrillation.
+Some provide only first aid and early defibrillation.
 Others employ highly trained paramedics with sophisticated technology and advanced protocols.
 Paramedic services are capable of providing oxygen, IV access, sublingual nitroglycerine, morphine, and aspirin.
 Some advanced paramedic systems can also perform 12-lead ECGs.
-If a STEMI is recognized the paramedic may be able to contact the local PCI hospital and alert the emergency room physician, and staff of the suspected AMI.
-Some Paramedic services are capable of providing thrombolytic therapy in the prehospital setting, allowing reperfusion of the myocardium.
+If a STEMI is recognized, the paramedic may be able to contact the local PCI hospital and alert the emergency room physician and staff of the suspected AMI.
+Some paramedic services can provide thrombolytic therapy in the prehospital setting, allowing reperfusion of the myocardium.

 With primary PCI emerging as the preferred therapy for ST-segment elevation myocardial infarction, EMS can play a key role in reducing door-to-balloon intervals (the time from presentation to a hospital ER to the restoration of coronary artery blood flow) by performing a 12-lead ECG in the field and using this information to triage the patient to the most appropriate medical facility.
-In addition, the 12-lead ECG can be transmitted to the receiving hospital, which enables time saving decisions to be made prior to the arrival of the patient.
-This may include a "cardiac alert" or "STEMI alert" that calls in off duty personnel in areas where the cardiac cath lab is not staffed 24 hours a day.
-Even in the absence of a formal alerting program, prehospital 12-lead ECGs are independently associated with reduced door to treatment intervals in the emergency department.
+In addition, the 12-lead ECG can be transmitted to the receiving hospital, which enables time-saving decisions to be made before the arrival of the patient.
+This may include a "cardiac alert" or "STEMI alert" that calls in off-duty personnel in areas where the cardiac cath lab is not staffed 24 hours a day.
+Even in the absence of a formal alerting program, prehospital 12-lead ECGs are independently associated with reduced door-to-treatment intervals in the emergency department.